 Studies have shown that lifting weights helps to build stronger bones as the exertion increases bone density.
 As we start to lose bone density consistently from the age of 30, this is a great way of reducing the risk of fractures and breaks, as well as prevent diseases like osteoporosis.

 Strength training has also been proven to improve heart health, lowering blood pressure and decreasing the risk of disease like heart attack.
+Additionally increased muscle from strength training helps with glucose tolerance which can support the management of type 2 diabetes.

 It builds strength & improves performance